ApeCommerce/apecommerce.github.io/content/_index.md

 ---
 title: Ape Commerce — Open Source Digital Commerce
+description: >
-description: Ape Commerce is a containerized e-commerce platform featuring a web API, an admin application and a storefront.
+  Ape Commerce is a containerized e-commerce platform featuring a web API, an admin panel and a storefront.
+  It is open source software released under the MIT License.
 ---

 {{< blocks/cover title="Ape Commerce" >}}